 Address / Location

 The MCQST Colloquium Series features interdisciplinary talks given by visiting international speakers.
-The monthly colloquial covers topics spanning all MCQST research units and will be broadcasted live, being made available to audiences worldwide.
+The monthly colloquium covers topics spanning all MCQST research units and will be broadcast live via Zoom for audiences worldwide.
 The main goal of the series is to create the framework for idea exchange, to strengthen links with QST leading groups worldwide, as well as to act as an integral part of the local educational environment.

 MCQST Colloquium: Markus Oberthaler